mercere99/MABE2/README.md

-# Avida
+# MABE
-Version 5 of the Avida Digital Evolution Software Platform.
+Version 2 of the Modular Agent-Based Evolver framework.

-Avida is a software platform for using digital evolution (a form of artificial life) to study evolutionary dynamics.
+MABE is a software framework setup to easily build and customize software in evolutionary computation or artificial life.
+The resulting systems should be useful for studying evolutionary dynamics, solving complex problems, or exploring the open-ended power of evolution.

-This new version is being re-built from scratch, using Empirical and eventually MABE2.
+This new version is being re-built from scratch, using the Empirical library with the goal of more modular control, flexible agents, and portability to the web.
-For the moment, we are using this to draft out ideas from MABE2 as well.